pkarsy/persist_mqtt/README.md

 pt.counter = 1
 pt.counter += 1
 pt.tones = [600, 700, 800]
-pt.save()
+# pt.save() generally in not needed unless you disable autosaves
 print(pt.counter)
-pt.has('counter', 10) # return 10 is var does not exist
+pt.find('counter2', 10) # return 10 is var does not exist
-pt.remove('count2') # does nothing if count2 is not defined
+pt.remove('counter2') # does nothing if count2 is not defined
-pt.count2 = nil # Exactly the same as above
+pt.counter2 = nil # Exactly the same as above
 ```

 ## Allowed data types
 Only values that can be serialized with json can be saved.
-Fortunatelly this includes all/most useful cases.
+Fortunatelly this includes most useful cases.
 - Simple data types like integers, floats, strings.
 - tables ie [1, 2, "test"] , [1, 2.2, [3, "4"]]
 - maps with string keys ie {'1':100, '2':[200,'201']} but NOT {1:100, 2:200}
 - The bytes data object cannot be saved, it is converted to a string